PeterAyad/Wireline-Log-Analysis/README.md

     a.
 Use clustering algorithms to identify clusters of similar lithology based on wireline well logs data.
     b.
 Compare the clusters to the labeled data to determine if the clusters correspond to different lithology.

-    **Purpose of the question**: if the data labels not accurate, can we have a better classification method
+    **Purpose of the question**: if the data labels are not accurate, can we have a better classification method

     <img src="img/Q6.png" alt="Q6" width="1000" ></img>